wazuh/wazuh-kubernetes/instructions.md

 #### Wazuh master

-This pod contains the master node of the Wazuh cluster.
-The master node centralizes and coordinates worker nodes, making sure the critical and required data is consistent across all nodes.
+This pod contains 2 containers: the master node of the Wazuh cluster and filebeat container.
+The master node centralizes and coordinates worker nodes, making sure the critical and required data is consistent across all nodes and filebeat container send alerts from master node to elasticsearch cluster.
 The management is performed only in this node, so the agent registration service (authd) and the API are placed here.

 Details:
-- Image: Docker Hub 'wazuh/wazuh-odfe'
+- Images: Docker Hub 'wazuh/wazuh-manager'
+          Docker Hub 'wazuh/wazuh-filebeat'
 - Controller: StatefulSet

 #### Wazuh worker 0 / 1